tariq-almalki/cli-hashed/README.md

 ## Example

-*examples pictures are taken from a run of the program on windows machine program*
+*examples pictures are taken from a run of the program on windows machine*

 help message:
 ![help-message](./misc/README-images/help_message.png)